Are you considering a new podcast or upgrading your equipment for an existing one?

 36. Tyler Anderson

-- Sound byte: One of my favorite podcasting tools is Sound Byte by Black Cat Systems.
+Sound byte: One of the best podcast software is Sound Byte by Black Cat Systems.
 If you listen to the Social Media Social Hour, you’ll notice I’ve used a variety of sound bytes or drops.
 For example, my intro music, outro music, features, etc. Sound Byte is the tool I use to keep these audio files ready for me to play with one click of the button.
-This is very similar technology that professional radio stations use, but it’s great for podcasters.
+This is a very similar technology that professional radio stations use, but it’s great for podcasters.
 They do offer a free trial and the software application is a one-time cost of $39.

 Podcast: Casual Fridays